 This is one of the trickiest types of construction schedules in situations where you have many resources to allocate to several activities throughout your project.

-5. Gantt charts
+5. Gantt Charts

 Gantt charts are among the most popular construction schedule types—and for a good reason.
 They help you visualize your project schedule and make locating the critical path much easier.